 A long time sewist is bound to have a handful of fabric marking tools in their arsenal of supplies.
 A beginner may not and be unclear where to start and how to invest their money.
-This post will cover all of the different types of fabric marking tools, how to use them and samples of what they look like on fabric.
-Each different type of marking technique includes the pros and cons along with a conclusion on its best uses.
+However, this post will cover all of the different types of fabric marking tools, how to mark fabric and samples of what they look like on fabric.
+Each different type of fabric marking technique includes the pros and cons along with a conclusion on its best uses.

 A note about the fabric samples: I cut 6 pieces of fabric, 3 woven and 3 knit.
 Each set has a dark, medium and light colored fabric.
 On the first example photo I labeled the fabric types.
 The wovens include a rayon blend, flannel and quilting cotton.
 The knits include a variety of cotton jerseys, a medium weight, a medium-heavy weight and a thin (almost tissue) weight.
 Using each marking tool/technique I attempted to mark each fabric sample identically and in the same spot and direction.
 The results will be found underneath each corresponding photo.